Same Day Shipping on Accessories. 2 Days on Packages & Systems (M-F)

 Panasonic 18650B Li-Ion cell (pictured)

 Trimble uses high-quality battery cells in all of their battery packs.
-You can often feel the weight difference between a genuine Trimble battery and a counterfeit or aftermarket battery which suggest inferior cells are used in the latter.
+You can often feel the weight difference between a genuine Trimble battery and a counterfeit or aftermarket battery which suggests that inferior battery cells are used in the latter.

 Trimble 79400 Li-Ion battery pack opened showing Sanyo 18650 cells